meir4u/DatingApp/README.md

 - **Copying, modifying, distributing, or using this project for commercial purposes is strictly prohibited**.
 - Any use beyond studying the code requires explicit permission from the project owner.

-For inquiries regarding permissions or licensing, please contact [Your Contact Email].
+For inquiries regarding permissions or licensing, please contact Meir Achildiev.